The coincidence problem for shifted lattices and crystallographic point packings

-Finally, applying the same technique used in computing for $SOC(x+\G)$, one can show that both $x$ and $Rx$ are not in $\G+R\G$ for all $R\in OC(\G)$.
+Finally, applying the same technique used in computing for $\SOC(x+\G)$ yields that neither $x$ nor $Rx$ are in $\G+R\G$ for all $R\in \OC(\G)$.
 Theorem~\ref{genthm}, together with Lemma~\ref{OCshiftedfcc}, brings about the following solution of the coincidence problem for the diamond packing.